In the dark about how to choose the best WordPress theme and which one is perfect for your website?

 - It’s best to stay away from WordPress themes that provide a plethora of sophisticated template options.

-9 Key Points You Need to Consider Before Choosing Your Perfect WordPress Theme
+Things To Consider Before Choosing Your Perfect WordPress Theme

 Know Your Requirements